rodinhart/lisp/readme.md

 ### TODO

 - back to .clj
-- optional second clause in (if) resulting in undefined
-- body in (loop)
 - (let)
-- have compiler use ISeq, not List?
-So macro can return ISeq?
-- have repl use lisp.js
 - add strings with spaces
-- unit testing of core.scm
 - fold and map if list is not list, e.g. (2 3 .
 4)
-- test calling conventions
-  - call lisp function: f(1, 2, 3)
-  - call js function (apply f lst)
-- support arrays and maps
 - define proper interfaces (like ISeq) using Symbols on prototypes
 - Throw error on unknown symbol
 - Rename env in compile(exp,env) to bound? scope?